IntroCSCI/colorvisionproject-Jalarios/README.md

 ### Iteration

 Iteration in my program is a do-while loop.
-I have used 3 do-while loops, the first is to loop the whole program if the user wants to resart at the end, the second and third do-while loop is for the if the user inputs a wrong choice that isn't a 1 or 2 for the questions.
+I have used 4 do-while loops, the first is to loop the whole program if the user wants to resart at the end, the second, third, and fourth do-while loop is for the if the user inputs a wrong choice that isn't a 1 or 2 for the questions.

 ### File Input and Output

-For the file input and output, I only have 2 test files which I will need to replace later on with actucal color images for the test.
-For now I only have the program read out what is written in the file.
-Since I don't know how to use pixel colors yet that is my next step for this program.
+For the file input and output, I only have 3 test files which will have the question and choices.
+For now I only have the program read out the questions in the files.